jbranchaud/til/postgres/capitalize-all-the-words.md

 all words.
 In the process, it cleans up the casing of the remaining parts of the words.

-Here are some example of how it works.
+Here are some examples of how it works.

 ```sql
 > select initcap('hello, world');